Empowering children, women and communities through 9 programs at grassroots level to break the cycle of poverty and discrimination

 benefited from the project

-Our program offers primary healthcare services, hygiene and sexual health education, and the creation of basic care plans for disadvantaged communities.
+Our program offers primary healthcare services, community education, exercise programs for adults, medication and the creation of basic care plans for disadvantaged communities.
 Because we value feedback and the opinion of our beneficiaries, Khemara also conducts monthly meetings with key stakeholders to ensure that communication is effective and that the projects are running smoothly and in harmony with the needs and particularities of each community.

-Since its creation, Khemara has made child protection a central goal of its Child Care Centres and conducts home visits to ensure children are safe at home.
+Since its creation, Khemara has made child protection a central goal of its Childcare Centers and conducts home visits to ensure children are safe at home.
 We have focused our project on Roka Pro Pram in Tbong Khmum Province, a commune with both high poverty and a high school dropout rate, leaving children especially prone to abuse.
 We target the community as a whole through events and meetings.

 6,308 people benefited directly from the project, and a further 8,047 indirectly